-After the purchase of Armory property which will allow for the relocation of the fairgrounds maintenance building, a new production type amphitheater stage will be built where the maintenance building now stands.
+After the purchase of Armory property and relocation of the fairgrounds maintenance building, a new production type amphitheater stage will be built.
 It will be located near where the existing maintenance building is to the east of the Cache Valley Events Center.
 The new amphitheater will be utilized for concerts and entertainment during the fair as well as other events.
-Specific plans and designs will be developed as funding and time-frames permit.
+Specific plans and designs will be developed as funding and time-frame permit.